arnosimons/arnosimons.github.io/projects/who-are-the-heroes-of-crispr.md

 ---
-layout: default
+layout: default2
 type: project
 recent: true
 date: 2022
 title: Who are the “Heroes of CRISPR”?
-Priority Disputes on Wikipedia
+Controversies about micro-notability in innovation histories on Wikipedia
 themes:
     - Epistemic Authority
     - Open Science & Technology